 Scholarly Commons Citation

 Gostin, Lawrence O., "The Unconscionable Health Gap: A Global Plan For Justice" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 376.
+376.